frogtronics/mujoco150_KM/documentation/README_FIRST.txt

 ./changeAngles -m ../models/Kassina/Kassina.xml -i ../input/KM08_RUN_09.txt -t ../output/tendondata.txt

+OR

+./changeAngles -i ../input/instructionsFile.txt

+Where the instructions file is a list of filenames pointing to the trials to use, etc.  See README_workflow.txt

 - for WIN, type

 changeAngles -m ..\models\Kassina\Kassina.xml -i ..\input\KM08_RUN_09.txt -t ..\output\tendondata.txt

+OR

+changeAngles -i ..\input\instructionsFile.txt

 NOTE: the simulation will take a couple seconds to render then show the kinematics which will loop indefinitely until you close the window.
 Press space to pause.